albinblaschka/vegsoup-data/README.md

 Sampling protocol and data standards
 ====================================

-This is a brief summary of the sampling protocol and descriptive attributes collected with each sampling unit (plot or relevé) as available in the **vegsoup-data** repository.
+This is a brief summary of the sampling protocol applied by R. Kaiser & T. Eberl and descriptive attributes collected with each sampling unit (plot or relevé) as available in the **vegsoup-data** repository.
 Of course, this does not apply to data sets taken from the literature.

 Sampling procedure
 ------------------